HarryKodden/JumpCloud-Provisioner/README.md

 # JumpCloud Provisioner

-This Python module can be used to provision USERS and GROUPS to a JumpCloud subscription
+This Python module can be used to provision USERS, GROUPS and MEMBERSHIPS to a JumpCloud subscription

 ## Prerequisites